fiona-byte/querygrid/README.md

 [//]: # '[![QueryGrid Screen Shot][product-screenshot]](https://github.com/devylab/querygrid)'

-QueryGrid is a backend as a service software that allows you to build a web and mobile applications without writing a single line of backend.
+QueryGrid is an open source backend as a service software that allows you to build a web and mobile applications without writing a single line of backend.
 It hosts databases, storage, services, authentication, mailing and other features.

 Why QueryGrid?: